 You may see the terms LPA for property and financial affairs and LPA for health and welfare.
-These terms were in use until July 2015.

-If you have, or intend to have, an advance decision to refuse treatment and an LPA for health and care decisions, it is important to consider their inter-relationship.
+If you have, or intend to have, an advance decision to refuse treatment and an LPA for health and care decisions, it is important to consider their interrelationship.